 The Decision Making Circuit (DMC)

 "Okay, so what exactly is this 'decision making circuit' and how can I build one?"
 You might be asking at this point.
 In general, this circuit will cause wave function collapse to occur at a certain probability level.
 The slits in the single slit experiment comprise a decision making circuit because they will cause the electron matter wave to collapse at a pre defined probability level.
-At its most basic, a DMC circuit can be as simple as a charged wire mesh screen, much like the grid that is found in an old style triode vacuum tube.
-The charge on the wire mesh can define the probability of the electron beam either hitting the grid or making it through.
+At its most basic, a DMC circuit can be as simple as a charged wire mesh screen, much like the screen grid that is found in an old style triode vacuum tube.
+The charge on the wire mesh can define the probability of the electron beam either hitting the screen grid or making it through.
 This comprises a decision at a certain probability level.
 Once this is done, you may define an imaginary wavefunction.
 The electron beam has served its purpose and may now be discarded.
 Like the single slit example for a lone electron, the act of passing the grid or hitting the grid is what defines a P2 wave.
 Easy, hmmm?
 Additionally, by modulating the grid voltage, you can change the probability slightly.
 This is also a handy way of imparting meaningful information onto your P2 wave.
 This is called probability modulation.
 The only thing to watch out for is to keep the LC ratios low or your signal will suffer high frequency attenuation.
 Is this the only way to make a DMC?
 No. Is it the most efficient?
 No. Over the years, I have investigated many types of DMC circuits.
 They fall into two rough classifications - Static and Dynamic.
 The main advantage of dynamic DMC circuits, such as the one described above, is the ability to provide probability modulation schema within the DMC circuitry itself.
 This leads to a more self contained unit, as one device provides multifunction capability, and hence circuitry simplification.
 The disadvantage is higher circuit noise.
 The DMC is the heart of the FTL transmitter, and is the one place where it is vital to keep noise to a minimum.

 Static DMC devices, on the other hand, only provide P2 wave creation at a fixed probability level.
 The complex signal must be injected before the DMC phase using a separate circuit.
 The disadvantage to this type schema is a higher circuitry complexity.
 The advantages are both a lower noise level in critical circuitry areas, and more control over modulation methods.
 After many years of experimentation, I am currently of the opinion that static DMC schema offer a much higher reliability level, and this outweighs the higher complexity needed for implementation.